Buckley Town F.C.: Buckley Town (1977 founded club)

 Buckley Town weren't able to sustain the level of league performance from the previous six seasons and in 2007 they slipped to 8th.
-With manager Simon Sedgwick at the helm for the following season the teams final league position further retreated to 14th position.
+With manager Simon Sedgwick at the helm for the following season the team's final league position further retreated to 14th position.
 Two seasons of recovery saw 4th position achieved by 2009–2010.
 The standard of the league strengthened in 2010–11 following an influx of six clubs from the Cymru Premier League (which reduced from 18 to 12 clubs).
 Gareth Thomas was appointed as manager and after an initial dip to 9th position in 2011 the team achieved a third-placed finish in 2012 and maintained their top half spot in the following season.
 In 2013–14 the squad was remodelled under new manager Howard Tweets but his tenure was short–lived and he was replaced by Gareth Thomas who returned and successfully kept Buckley in the Alliance league (finishing 14th of 18 clubs).

 Under new manager Tom Taylor (who came in from FC Nomads with Thomas moving the opposite direction) for the 2014–15 season the again remodelled 'Bucks' finished 4th in the Cymru Alliance but the club was experiencing financial troubles and there was the possibility of it folding.
 With community and voluntary support and involvement, including a £10 season ticket offer the club survived.
 The team finished 11th of 16 clubs in the 2015–16 season: Taylor resigned the manager's post in April 2016 and a new manager, Ben Chamberlain, was appointed.
 He stepped down owing to new work commitments mid-way through his first season after having steered the team to only 5 wins from 20 matches.
 His replacement Terry Ingram left a few months into his tenure owing to ill health.
 Dan Moore who had been his assistant was appointed as a caretaker but he couldn't prevent the team (with a playing record of 6 wins, 4 draws and 20 defeats) finishing in bottom (16th) position of the 2016–17 Cymru Alliance.
 As a result, the Town club was relegated back to the third tier ranked Premier Division of the Welsh National League (Wrexham Area) – under whose umbrella the Buckley Town reserve team had been playing with some success in their lower divisions.